 Back in 2001, the targets were the Pentagon and the World Trade Center, iconic symbols of America’s global military and economic dominance.
-In many ways the explosions in Boston struck even deeper into our soul.

 First, a marathon is an endurance race, a test of one’s physical and mental stamina, a personal Mount Everest for all of those who make the attempt.
 Some strive to beat their personal best time, for others the victory is in simply crossing the finish line, which was marked by a string of colorful flags from countries represented by the racers.
 They had no way of knowing when they started the race that bombs would be waiting for them at that finish line.
 For those who were able to complete the race, their personal victories rang hollow the minute the bombs were detonated and spewed shrapnel all over the area.
 Blood was streaked across sidewalks and the street where moments earlier runners consumed by exhaustion and joy had embraced friends and family.